pedrofrodenas/blur-Detection-Haar-Wavelet/README.md

 #### Github Users

-Thanks to user [@a-hasan-gar](https://github.com/a-hasan-gar) for noticing an implementation error and fixing it.
+Thanks to the user [@a-hasan-gar](https://github.com/a-hasan-gar) for noticing an implementation error and fixing it.

 ## License
 (c) 2019 Pedro Rodenas.
 MIT License